 - Shaving Cream

 Buying in bulk is more acceptable here because you can store much of this in a basement of attic storage space.
-Just make sure they are labeled and that anything sensitive to climate (like laundry detergent) is kept at a normal room temperature.
+Just make sure they are labeled and that anything sensitive to climate (like laundry detergent) is kept at normal room temperature.
 Again, Amazon Subscribe and Save service for large items like bulk toilet paper and paper towels may be a great idea.
-This will help you prevent lugging them home form the store when you could just have them delivered straight to your door.
+This will help you prevent lugging them home from the store when you could just have them delivered straight to your door.

 - Toilet paper